Location Overview

 What types of projects do you support in Crosby?

-We support commercial and industrial assignments in Crosby, including shells, renovations, warehouse programs, outdoor storage properties, site-heavy developments, and phased owner-occupied projects.
-The exact mix depends on the property and business objective, but our delivery model stays centered on practical sequencing, scope clarity, and strong turnover preparation.
+We support commercial and industrial assignments in Crosby, including new shells, renovations, warehouse programs, flex industrial buildings, outdoor storage sites, and phased owner-occupied projects.
+The exact mix depends on the property and business objective, but our delivery model stays centered on practical sequencing, drainage compliance, soil-specific foundation engineering, and turnover preparation that reflects how the building will actually be used.

 Can you manage phased work around an active property in Crosby?

 Yes.
 Many of the projects we see in Crosby involve occupied spaces, future tenant release, or owner operations that need to keep moving while construction is underway.
-We build phasing around access, shutdowns, safety, and handoff points so the work stays controlled and the owner keeps better visibility into what happens next.
+We build phasing around access boundaries, utility cutovers, safety separations, and handoff points so the work stays controlled and the owner maintains visibility into what happens next — including how each phase affects the overall drainage compliance picture and permit sequencing.